How did you first hear about bitcoin?

 Maybe you saw a story on the news and did some research.

 Perhaps a friend or family member told you about it, and you were intrigued.

 You might have even seen a bitcoin ATM in your local mall or grocery store and decided to check it out.

 Exciting, isn’t it?
 What a time to be alive, magic internet money and all that.

 However, the steps involved in making your first purchase can appear to be daunting.

-In this blog post in partnership with CoinMe, we will explain the basics of bitcoin ATMs and kiosks and help you find your nearest Bitcoin ATM kiosk.
+In this blog post, we will explain the basics of bitcoin ATMs and kiosks and help you find your nearest Bitcoin ATM kiosk.

 What is a Bitcoin ATM?

 Bitcoin ATMs and kiosks are much like the standard ATMs you see every day.